yujiehe05/YH_QG_MS_Final/README.md

 # Trash Classification Using Convolutional Neural Networks
 Member: Yujie He, Qinyue Gu, and Maoguo Shi.

-Dataset: We use TrashNet collected by Gary Thung and Mindy Yang, which can be accessed here: https://github.com/garythung/trashnet.
+Dataset: We used TrashNet collected by Gary Thung and Mindy Yang, which can be accessed here: https://github.com/garythung/trashnet.

-Model Structure: We use a modified AlexNet architecture with two convolutional layers of 384 filters taken out.
-We developed our model following lecture slides on course website, and add normalization following this website: https://medium.com/@smallfishbigsea/a-walk-through-of-alexnet-6cbd137a5637.
-We also consult the above website on adding dropout.
+Model Structure: We used a modified AlexNet architecture with two convolutional layers of 384 filters taken out.
+We developed our model following lecture slides on Coursera, and added normalization following this website: https://medium.com/@smallfishbigsea/a-walk-through-of-alexnet-6cbd137a5637.
+We also consulted the above website on adding dropout.

 AlexCE_Plain contains our code for plain model with Softmax classifier in the last fully connected layer.
 AlexCE_Aug contains our code for model with Softmax classifier adding data augmentation and partial data augmentation.